elfrances/indBikeSim/README.md

 sudo systemctl restart avahi-daemon
 ```

-To ensure the new service is being advertised on the local network, you can use the avahi-browse:
+To ensure the new service is being advertised on the local network, you can use the avahi-browse utility:

 ``` bash
 sudo apt-get install avahi-utils avahi-discover